PosoSAgapo/PosoSAgapo.github.io/_pages/about.md

-I am a PhD stucent at The Universityof Tokyo, Department of Computer Science, [Miyao Lab](https://mynlp.is.s.u-tokyo.ac.jp/ja/index).
+I am a PhD stucent at the University of Tokyo, Department of Computer Science, [Miyao Lab](https://mynlp.is.s.u-tokyo.ac.jp/ja/index).

 My research interests are in the field of Natural Language Processing, Machine Learning, and Deep Learning.
-Mainly in the analysis and evaluation of large language models and understand their abilities through various tools.
-Previously, I have also worked in the Cognition-Inspired NLP method, Temporal Commonsense Reasoning and Representation Learning, etc.
-Feel free to drop me a e-mail if you are interested in topics like LLM Evaluation and interpretability.
+The main focus of my research it LLM security, analysis and its interpretability.
+Previously, I also had some experience in Semantic Parsing and Cognitive Science X NLP.

 My Background